 Other blood tests may be done at the same time.
 It is important to test the thyroid gland and to check kidney function, as both these can affect prolactin levels.
 Further tests may be needed to see if the tumour is causing a lack of other hormones made by the pituitary gland.

 Eye tests will assess if the tumour is pressing on the optic nerve - this includes a test of visual fields.

 Treatment usually works well to stop the symptoms of prolactinoma and to improve fertility.
-There are various treatments but the usual treatment is medication.
+There are various options to treat prolactinomas but the usual treatment is medication.
 Some treatment options depend on the size of the growth.

 Not treating may be an option

 For a small prolactinoma (a microprolactinoma), if symptoms are not too troublesome then one option is just to monitor the situation.
 This means having regular blood tests and possibly scans.
 If symptoms get worse or the prolactinoma seems to be growing, treatment can be started whenever necessary.

 If you are choosing the no-treatment option, you may be advised to take oestrogen hormones (for women) or testosterone hormones (for men).
 This can help to prevent 'thinning' of the bones (osteoporosis).